bitrix24/b24restdocs/api-reference/crm/deals/custom-form/crm-deal-details-configuration-reset.md

 {% note warning %}

-Please note that the settings of deal cards for different directions (or funnels) may vary from each other.
+Please note that the settings of deal cards for different directions (or funnels) may differ from each other.
-To switch between the settings of deal cards for different directions, the parameter **dealCategoryId** is used.
+To switch between the settings of deal cards for different directions, the **dealCategoryId** parameter is used.

 {% endnote %}